Running Bug Farm

 "I am going on vacation is it okay if my order sits in my mailbox until I get home?"

-- No. Do not order any culture if you will not be able to receive it the day it is delivered.
+- NO!
+Do not order any culture if you will not be able to receive it the day it is delivered.

 "My SCOBY is on the bottom of the jar.
 Is it okay?"